Skip to main content

 Halal Investing in India

 Halal investing means putting money only into businesses and instruments that align with Islamic principles.
-Here is how Sharia-compliance screening works and how to find halal stocks on Indian markets.
+Here is how Sharia-compliance screening works on Indian markets, a worked example of the two-step screen, and how to find halal stocks in practice.

 Is it halal to invest in stocks?

 Many scholars hold that owning shares in a company is permissible, because a share represents partial ownership of a real business rather than an interest-bearing loan.
+When you buy a share of, say, a cement maker or an IT services firm, you own a slice of its factories, its contracts, its earnings — a productive enterprise, not a debt that pays you riba.
 The permissibility then depends on which company: its core business must be lawful, and its finances must avoid heavy reliance on interest.
 So the question is not really “are stocks halal?” but “is this particular stock halal?”
+To understand why interest sits at the centre of this, the lesson on riba and investing is the natural next read.

 Views differ between scholars and screening standards, so reasonable people apply slightly different thresholds.
-The framework below reflects the criteria most commonly used in Sharia screening.
+The framework below reflects the criteria most commonly used in Sharia screening, and the deeper mechanics are covered in what makes a stock halal.

 Two layers of Sharia screening